apetros/RAMSES_doc/index.rst

 Installing runtime libraries
 ============================

 The simulator depends on the Intel redistributable libraries.
 You can install the runtime libraries for your system from `Intel <https://software.intel.com/en-us/articles/intelr-composer-redistributable-libraries-by-version>`_.

-Alternatively, you can install [Anaconda Python](https://www.anaconda.com/download/) which come with MKL library installed.
-Make sure that Anaconda [is added to the path](https://github.com/mGalarnyk/Installations_Mac_Ubuntu_Windows) so that RAMSES can find the file mkl_rt.dll in Windows or mkl_rt.so in Linux.
+Alternatively, and the recommended way, is to install `Anaconda Python <https://www.anaconda.com/download/>`_ which comes with MKL library installed.
+Make sure that Anaconda `is added to the path <https://github.com/mGalarnyk/Installations_Mac_Ubuntu_Windows>`_ so that RAMSES can find the file mkl_rt.dll in Windows or mkl_rt.so in Linux.

 .. _start_install_gnuplot:

 Installing Gnuplot
 ==================

 To display the runtime observables, gnuplot should be installed and available in the path.
 You can install gnuplot from `the official website <http://www.gnuplot.info/>`_.

 Under Linux, you can install with your package manager.
 For example, under Ubuntu or Debian: